ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Changes for 5.2

+* NVDA will no longer allow both settings and alarm dialogs to be opened.
+A warning will be shown asking you to close the previously opened dialog before opening another dialog.
+* When monitoring one or more encoders, pressing SPL Controller, E will now announce encoder count, encoder ID and stream label(s) if any.
+* NVDA supports connect/disconnect all commands (Control+F9/Control+F10) in SAM encoders.
+* NVDA will no longer play the next track if an encoder connects while Studio is playing a track and Studio is told to play tracks when an encoder is connected.
+* Updated translations.

 ## Changes for 5.1